Louvre Museum director resigns amid fallout from crown jewels heist - PRESS AI WORLD

 side-post-image

-• The Louvre Museum’s director, Laurence des Cars, has resigned following a major jewel theft.
+• The Louvre Museum's director, Laurence des Cars, has resigned following a significant jewel theft.

-• French President Emmanuel Macron praised des Cars' resignation as a necessary act of responsibility.
+• Emmanuel Macron praises des Cars' resignation as an act of responsibility to facilitate necessary reforms.

 SHARE THIS ARTICLE: